 - Groups — Configure user groups, and add access policies that specify which resources users in that group can authenticate to and which authentication methods they can use (Push, QR code, and OTP).

 - Users — Manage AuthPoint users and tokens.
-You can add users directly in AuthPoint or import LDAP users from an external authentication server.
+You can create local AuthPoint users or import LDAP users from an external authentication server.
 Each user can only be a member of one AuthPoint group.

 - External Identities — Configure the information required for AuthPoint to connect to your Active Directory or LDAP databases to get user account information and validate passwords.